Top of the Verse magazine, Spring 2950 edition

 Flying the Perseus requires a recalibration of expectations.
 This is not a solo hero ship.
 In our flight tests above MicroTech, we found the turret rotation speed to be the ship's defining limitation.
 Against a swarm of light fighters—your Arrows and Gladiuses—the Perseus is a sitting duck.
 The S8 cannons simply cannot track fast enough to swat a fly.
 This enforces a strict doctrine: the Perseus must travel in a pack, or it must have a fighter screen.

-It is a brick.
-A dense, angry brick designed for one purpose: violence.
+It is a blade.
+A humonguous, dense, angry blade designed for one purpose: violence.

 However, against its intended targets, the results are terrifying.
 We simulated an engagement against a pirate Aegis Hammerhead.
 The Hammerhead's laser repeaters stripped our shields quickly - the Perseus relies on heavy armor more than shielding, but once we returned fire, the contest was over in seconds.
 The ballistic rounds from the main guns ignored the Hammerhead's shields entirely, punching through the hull and shredding internal components.
 It wasn't a dogfight; it was an execution.

 Perhaps the biggest surprise of the 2955 model is the ordnance bay.
-The brochure lists a capacity of 20 Size 5 torpedoes, a respectable loadout for a gunship.
+The brochure lists a capacity of twenty Size 5 torpedoes, a respectable loadout for a gunship.
 However, field reports from the Pyro frontier and our own internal testing suggest that the launch system is far more robust.
-Pilots are reporting the ability to rack nearly 40 torpedoes if the automated loading system is fully utilized.
+Pilots are reporting the ability to rack nearly 40 torpedoes if the automated loading system is fully utilized, and the cargo bay can be used to extend this number to obscene levels with competent crew.
 This massive deep-magazine capacity transforms the Perseus from a patrol boat into a sustained siege engine, capable of lingering in a combat zone long after a Polaris would have expended its payload.

 You are here to work.
 Your work is war.